joanrod/M3-Project/README.md

 ```

 ## Week3
 The context of an image encapsulates rich information about how natural scenes and objects are related to each other.
-That is why, the task for this week was to explore how the Object Detection algorithms use context detect some object or improve some detections.
+That is why, the task for this week was to explore how the Object Detection algorithms use context to detect some objects or even to improve some detections.

 ![PlaneAsBird](/week3/readmeimage.png)

-The "Out-Of-Context" [6] dataset was used as well as custom images modified from the COCO dataset based on the Elephant in a room paper [7].
-All the reasoning and procedured can be seen in:
+The "Out-Of-Context" [6] dataset was used as well as custom images modified from the COCO dataset based on the "The elephant in the room paper" [7].
+All the reasoning and procedures followed can be seen in:

 Slides for week 3: [Slides](https://docs.google.com/presentation/d/1Hvv0NIu_j9Rd1Bp6VtYcSG42W5-3KcmsYLNb5G3_tno/edit?usp=sharing)